Owlapi Synchronization

 packages.
 Once you stop the JVM it cannot be restarted so make sure you do that

-when you are done with the owlapi related classes.
+when you are done with the OWLAPI related classes.
 Stopping the JVM is not

 strictly necessary.
 The resources will be freed once the execution is over, but